Beside the great Rufiji River, Rufiji River camp has one of the best locations in the Selous.

 Each tent has a stone deck in front, with a table and two chairs: a pleasant place to relax between safari activities.
 Inside, the tents are simple in style and boast little in the way of luxury, but they are clean and have comfortable twin or double beds with cotton sheets, hanging space for your clothes and a writing desk.
 Instead of fans, gauze-covered windows let through a light breeze.
 Torches, a whistle and insect repellent are provided.

 At the heart of Rufiji River Camp is a large central area with wonderful views over the Rufiji River.
 The lounge and small library, bar and dining area are all under one high thatched roof with lovely stone floors and comfortable soft furnishings.
 A few old board games are dotted around for playing before or after dinner.
-There are also British, European and American sockets in the lounge area.

 Outside, some simple wooden seating is set around a campfire, and set a little further back from the river is Rufiji’s shaded swimming pool, which stays very cool in the heat of the day.
 There are loungers around the pool for those wishing to relax and sunbathe in between safari activities.